+'''

--conn "{connection string}"
+/conn "{Connection string}"

+[/alive "{Path to file}"]

+[-f]

-- [-f] - [-s]
+[-s]

+'''

-Parameter or option Description -conn Database connection parameter.
+Parameter or option Description /Conn Database connection parameter.
 A user with a minimum access level of Administrative user is required.
-For more information about permissions, see the One Identity Manager Installation Guide and the One Identity Manager Authorization and Authentication Guide.
-Alternatively, you can enter the name of the connection according to the registry HKEY_CURRENT_USER\Software\One Identity\One Identity Manager\Global\Connections. -f (Optional) The Database Agent Service ignores the migration preparation phases and runs even with older versions of the database. -S (Optional) Messages are not output on the command line. -? -h Displays program help.
+For more information about permissions, see the One Identity Manager Installation Guide and the One Identity Manager Authorization and Authentication Guide. /alive (Optional) Path of file that show the Database Agent Service's status.
+The status is checked on a 15 minute cycle. -f (Optional) The Database Agent Service ignores the migration preparation phases and runs even with older versions of the database. -S (Optional) Messages are not output on the command line. -? -h Displays program help.